/

 If you’re still relying on spreadsheets for resource management, you’re likely no stranger to common bottlenecks, like manual errors and accidental formula changes, that can cause everything to go wrong.

 The good news is you don’t have to spend hours in Excel to get the right information.
-Switch to a dedicated resource management software (like Float 👋), and make decisions quickly with confidence.
+Switch to a dedicated resource management software (like Float 👋) to make decisions quickly and with confidence.

 <cta-box>